-Understanding the Different Types of Power Apps: Canvas, Model-Driven, and Power Pages
+What are the Different Types of Power Apps?

 Power Apps allows business users to create 3 distinct types of applications: Canvas Apps, Model-Driven Apps, and Power Pages.
-We will delve deep into these three types of Power Apps and when they should be used.
+We will delve deep into these three types of Power Apps that serve different business needs and scenarios.

 1. Canvas Apps